Yord/shargs/README.md

 <td><code><a href="#arrayOnRepeat">arrayOnRepeat</a>({errs, opts})</code></td>
 <td>
 <code>arrayOnRepeat</code> changes how repeated calls of command-line arguments are handled by the parser.
-Instead of only keeping only the first argument, repeated arguments are assembled in an array.
+Instead of keeping only the first argument, repeated arguments are collected in an array.
 <details>
 <summary>
 Read on...